5 min read

 MacBook Air on the wooden desk_GYST workbook v2.0-01

-Feelings are annoying, aren't they?
-They make it hard for us to use our intelligent brains to make decisions by flooding us full of emotions, skewing our perspective on reality and clouding our judgement.
 Never fear, the #GYST workbook is here!
-In this handy guide you pick the toughest feeling you're battling, learn what's driving it, and use a couple of targeted tools to shift the dial.
+In this handy guide, you pick the toughest feeling you're battling, learn what's driving it, and use some targeted tools to shift the dial.
 This is a resource we use in Not An MBA and I always forget how good it is until we get to that point in the course and I remember it's time to eat my own dog food.
 Enjoy.

 Business

-Last week I had the pleasure of speaking at the SODA RISEUP! awards, where six inspirational female entrepreneurs pitched their globally-oriented businesses to a panel of judges for a shot at some seed funding.
+Last week, I had the pleasure of speaking at the SODA RISEUP! awards, where six inspirational female entrepreneurs pitched their globally oriented businesses to a panel of judges for a shot at some seed funding.
 It was a brilliant event, and I was stoked to take the stage before the winner was announced to offer my particular brand of motivational speaking (think less #girlboss and more "chick in the pub toilets")

-You can watch my speech here - the video is 25 minutes long but 10 or so minutes are the time we spent doing an exercise in the room, so I reckon you can knock it out in 15 minutes or less.
+You can watch my speech hereThe video is 25 minutes long, but ten or so minutes is the time we spend doing an exercise in the room, so I reckon you can knock it out in 15 minutes or less.

 Key messages from this address:

 • Women are made for business - Our enterprises are more profitable, less risky and more collaborative than organisations led by men.
-We produce more with less funding, employ more staff, design more targeted products and services and build more collaborative relationships.
+We produce more with less funding, employ more staff, design more targeted products and services and build more cooperative relationships.
 Much of that is a product of the things we've been told are weaknesses.
-Events like RISEUP don't exist because we need charity, but because we need the venture funding that is still disproportionately allocated to men.
+Events like RISEUP don't exist because we need charity but because we need the venture funding that is still disproportionately allocated to men.

 • Your weaknesses are your biggest strengths.
-All the things that make it difficult to be a woman in 2022 - of which there are still many - are our secret weapons.
+All the things that make it challenging to be a woman in 2022 - of which there are still many - are our secret weapons.
 The amount of juggling we do makes us excellent at prioritising.
 The unfair emotional labour we shoulder makes us empathetic, attuned problem-solvers and leaders.
 The lack of financial support makes our businesses leaner and more profitable.
 We take our suffering and convert it into success.
 Bam.

 Bullsh*t professionalism